JustUtahCoders/comunidades-unidas-internal/README.md

 [![Build Status](https://travis-ci.org/JustUtahCoders/comunidades-unidas-internal.svg?branch=master)](https://travis-ci.org/JustUtahCoders/comunidades-unidas-internal)

-The code for comunidades unidas internal website
+The code for comunidades unidas internal website.

 This project uses Node + Express to interact with a MySQL Database and provide JSON APIs.
 The frontend is a React SPA that uses Typescript, babel, and webpack.